Semiclassical truncated-Wigner-approximation theory of molecular-vibration-polariton dynamics in optical cavities

-Finally, we investigate the nuclear dynamics in a system of molecules with random orientations strongly coupled to an optical cavity mode.
-The numerical calculations below consider a system of $N$ diatomic molecules whose orientations are distributed evenly in the angular range of $0\leq \theta\leq \pi$, i.e., $\theta_j=(j-1)\pi/(N-1) (j=1,\cdots,N)$.
+We next investigate the nuclear dynamics in a system of molecules with random orientations strongly coupled to an optical cavity mode.
+The numerical calculations below consider a system of $N$ diatomic molecules whose orientations are distributed evenly in the range of angles $0\leq \theta\leq \pi$, i.e., $\theta_j=(j-1)\pi/(N-1) (j=1,\cdots,N)$.
 Here, $\theta_j$ is the angle between the direction of the $j$th molecule and the polarization direction of the cavity mode.
 As the molecule-cavity coupling $g_j$ for the $j$th molecule is proportional to $\cos\theta_j$, its sign changes as the angle crosses $\pi/2$.
-Figure~\ref{fig: random orientation}a shows the time evolutions of the expectation value of the nuclear displacement operator averaged over all the molecules $\delta\hat{Q}=(1/N)\sum_{j=1}^N \hat{q}_j-q_0$ for systems with varying numbers of molecules.
+Figure~\ref{fig: random orientation}a shows the time evolutions of the expectation value of the nuclear displacement operator averaged over all the molecules $\delta\hat{Q}$ for systems with varying numbers of molecules.
 It can be seen that $\langle \delta\hat{Q}\rangle$ for a system of many molecules with random orientations is small compared to that for the single-molecule system with constant collective coupling strength.
 This is due to the dependence of the sign of the molecule-cavity coupling on the molecule's orientation.
 For example, in a system of two diatomic molecules with opposite directions, we have $g_2=-g_1$.
 The cavity mode then only effectively couples to the nuclear motion's antisymmetric mode $\hat{Q}_\text{as}=(\hat{q}_1-\hat{q}_2)/\sqrt{2}$ rather than the symmetric mode $\hat{Q}_\text{s}=(\hat{q}_1+\hat{q}_2)/\sqrt{2}$.
 As a result, as long as such an observable that is a linear function of $\hat{Q}_\text{s}$ as the averaged nuclear displacement is considered, a small dynamic amplitude should be expected.
 However, a larger dynamic amplitude can be observed for an observable that is a nonlinear function of $\hat{Q}_\text{s}$.
 Figure~\ref{fig: random orientation}b shows the time evolution of the square root of the averaged variation of the nuclear displacement defined by $\delta Q_\text{var}(t)=\sqrt{\langle\hat{Q}_\text{var}\rangle(t)}-\sqrt{\langle\hat{Q}_\text{var}\rangle(t=0)}$, where $\hat{Q}_\text{var}=(1/N)\sum_{j=1}^N (\hat{q}_j-q_0)^2$.
 It is evident that the dynamic amplitude of $\delta Q_\text{var}$ for a system of many molecules with different orientations is smaller than that for the single-molecule system with constant collective coupling strength by a factor that is comparable to the reduction of the averaged coupling strength due to random orientations $\overline{\cos^2\theta_j}\simeq1/2$.
-Moreover, unlike the case of linear systems such as a group of harmonic oscillators linearly coupled to an optical cavity mode, the dynamic amplitude of $\delta Q_\text{var}$ does not decrease with the increasing number of molecules.
-Consequently, for a system of many molecules with random orientations, the collective effect of vibration-polariton formation on the molecular nuclear dynamics can be observed if the system and the observables are nonlinear.
+Moreover, the dynamic amplitude of $\delta Q_\text{var}$ does not decrease with the increasing number of molecules.
+The above collective effect of molecular polariton formation on the nuclear dynamics of a system containing many molecules can be attributed to the nonzero molecular dipole moment $\mu(q_e)\not=0$ at the equilibrium point as the light-matter interaction in the dipole-gauge Hamiltonian (Eq.~\eqref{eq: molecule-cavity coupling}) involves the sum of dipole moments over all the molecules.
+Equivalently, the collective dynamic behavior can be understood as a consequence of the initial light-matter entangled state